-“It’s a painting called “Wanderer above the sea of fog” by a German painter called Caspar David Friedrich.
+“It’s a painting called “Wanderer above the sea of fog” by this German painter… Caspar David Friedrich.
 It represents this guy who’s standing on a cliff, only the sky above his head, and everything around him is surrounded by mist.

 He’s writing something down, trying to find perverse mysteries in what I just said.

 ”It kind of leaves you breathless for an instant,” I say.